 Up Next: Learning Program Analytics

-Next, we'll discuss learning program analytics, which help you understand how an overall learning program is performing.
-Be sure to sign up for our e-newsletter to have the latest installments of our learning analytics series sent right to your inbox.
+Next, we’ll discuss learning program analytics, which helps you understand how an overall learning program performs.

 About the author